Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 The enemy used all its might to break through to the great city of Lenin,

-but the warriors stood firm, persevered, and threw the enemy far back out of our country.
+and threw the enemy far back out of our country.

-Army General Bagromjan heads the combined regiment of the First Baltic Front.
+Army General Bagramyan heads the combined regiment

-and completed the routing of the Zemland group of the enemy
+and completed the routing of the Zemland group of the enemy.

-The Front that had the honour to be the first to cross the border of the Nazi Germany,
+to be the first to cross the border of the Nazi Germany,

-The Second Belorussian Front.
+The 2nd Belorussian Front.

 They conducted the heroic break-through at Oder,

-It was them, who captured Reichstag and hoisted the Banner of Victory over Berlin.
+and hoisted the Banner of Victory over Berlin.

-The battle banners of the Polish army.
+The battle banners of the Polish Army.

-Warriors fighting for the freedom and independence of democratic Poland went into battle with them.
+independence of democratic Poland went into battle.

-The First Ukrainian Front.
+The 1st Ukrainian Front.

 Its path goes from the Ukrainian steppe and to Prague.

-Thousands of kilometres through the whole of Ukraine and Poland,
+For thousands of kilometres through the whole of Ukraine and Poland,

 Silesia, Saxony, Czechoslovakia,